masc-ucsc/livehd/docs/projects.md

 ## New Compressed Graph Core

-LGraph uses a 32byte nodes and it is able to use large (absolute), short(delta) edges (idx).
+Lgraph uses a 32byte nodes and it is able to use large (absolute), short(delta) edges (idx).
 Now, that we run many graphs, we have seen that "on average" most Node Pins have just 2-4 edges (including input/output), but some pins (clock, IOs, or ruduction gates) could have hundreds of edges.
 The idea is to create a new Graph_core class to replace the some of the functionality spread across lgedge and lgraph.
-Like LGraph, Graph_core should use the mmap_lib::vector for storage.
+Like Lgraph, Graph_core should use the mmap_lib::vector for storage.